What the Stars Encoded

 Tim Westerly

-Astrophysicist · Calisto's Architect · SETI
+Astrophysicist · Callisto's Architect · SETI

-The man who built Calisto and pointed her at the stars.
+The man who built Callisto and pointed her at the stars.
 Tim's partnership with Dina is intellectual, fractured, and layered with a history neither fully understands.
 When the signal arrives, he must reckon with what his creation has become.

 C